-Reasonable coverage and policy features:
+Reasonable coverage and policy features

 John Hancock's term and universal policies are quite thorough.
 Term conversion, return of premium, and survivorship and joint coverage options are available, as is a cash surrender option.
 The company's policy features include many of the industry's standard offerings, including level and variable death benefits, guaranteed level premium and graded premium options, and an interest rate guarantee option.
 Additional policy features include a term renewal guarantee, an expiration or lapse guarantee, and an exam-free term conversion guarantee.

-No whole life insurance coverage:
+No whole life insurance coverage

 John Hancock is one of the few major insurers without whole life policies, which is quite a significant omission.
 Whole life policies are ideal for addressing long-term goals, since they offer predictable annual premiums and a guaranteed cash value.
 Universal policies, on the other hand, are designed for flexibility, offering policyholders the option to reduce their premiums, though at the cost of giving up guarantees on cash values and death benefits.
 By not providing a whole life option, John Hancock life insurance ignores a large group of potential policyholders who value predictability over flexibility.

-Poor online tools and materials:
+Poor online tools and materials

-While some companies offer exhaustive beginner's guides and highly functional tools and calculators, John Hancock provides little more than a glossary and a poorly organized FAQ page.
+While some companies offer exhaustive beginner's guides and highly functional tools, John Hancock provides little more than a glossary and a poorly organized FAQ page.
 If you're already very knowledgeable about life insurance, the lack of helpful resources may not affect you much.
 On the other hand, if you're not an insurance expert or if you simply value easy access to helpful information, John Hancock is likely to disappoint you.

-Restrictive policy level limitations:
+Restrictive policy level limitations